BETA -- Earn free Robux at earnaldo.com

 How do I redeem codes in 99 Nights in the Forest?

-For standard codes like "afterparty" and "VOLCANOFIX," open the Gem Store, click the Codes tab, type your code, and press Submit.
+For standard codes like "afterparty," open the Gem Store, click the Codes tab, type your code, and press Submit.
 The "yay fishing" code is different -- type it directly into the in-game chat while actively fishing with your rod cast.
 Codes are case-sensitive.
+Check the codes table in this guide for the current active list.

 Is 99 Nights in the Forest free to play?